- Consolidated Notes

 13. Financial investments and other financial assets

-On initial recognition, financial assets are classified for subsequent measurement either as at amortised cost or at fair value through profit or loss.
+On initial recognition, financial assets are classified for subsequent measurement either as at amortised cost or at fair value through profit or loss or through other comprehensive income.

 For subsequent measurement, financial assets are classified into two categories: